jwhite333/Minecraft-Zombies/README.md

 > Also you have a small health regeneration enchantment, but it's quite slow!

-### 3. Use your points to buy weapons or open doors, just like the real game
+### 3.2 Use your points to buy weapons or open doors, just like the original game
 ![alt text](./readme-resources/sword-buying.png "First Sword")

-### 4. Survive!
+### 3.3 Survive!
 #### Tip: Grenades can help a lot, but don't give you any points
 ![alt text](./readme-resources/grenade.png "Grenade!")

-# Editing
+# 4. Editing
-It is Minecraft after all, what if you want to make changes?
+It is Minecraft, after all; what if you want to make changes?
 #### Go crazy!
 And submit a pull request if you make something you want to share
 >The program structure is entirely made up of command blocks placed in and around the map.
 The core functions are outside: